 West Virginia is for outdoor lovers.
-This state is a natural playground and features mountains and rivers, open to endless activities and adventures.
+This state is a natural playground and features mountains and rivers, open to endless activities and adventures, along with miles of hiking and biking trails.
 Known as “The Mountain State,” West Virginia is the only state that lies totally within the Appalachian Mountain Range.

 West Virginia is also home to the nation’s largest “quiet zone.”
 A quiet zone is devoid of cell phone service and WiFi.
 This quiet zone was created to reduce radio interference to the Green Bank Telescope, which transmits radio waves from outer space.

 Whether you’re looking for silence and solitude or exploration and adventure, West Virginia has got you covered.
-Here are 20 things to do in West Virginia everyone will love.
+Planning a trip to West Virginia?
+Here are 19+ things to do in West Virginia everyone will love.

 BLACKWATER FALLS STATE PARK